Recipes

 the muffin tray / moulds in the oven to pre-heat (180°

-- 200°C) for 15 minutes.
+to 200°C) for 15 minutes.
 The oil may also be added

-at this time and heated in the oven or may be heated
+at this time and heated in the oven or may be heated separately

-oil to 1/5th of the mould works best.
+of the mould works best.

 - When

-both the moulds and oil are hot, pour in the batter,
+both the moulds and oil are hot, pour in the batter, if

-continue to heat and try again
+to heat and try again

 - Place

 until risen, golden brown and slightly crisp.
-A tray
+A tray on

-(use this tip when baking cakes etc too!)
+this tip when baking cakes, etc too!)

 - Remove